w3f/polkadot-wiki/docs/learn/learn-offenses.md

 #### Slash Calculation for Equivocation

-GRANDPA, BABE and BEEFY equivocation use the same formula for calculating the slashing penalty:
+GRANDPA, BABE, and BEEFY equivocation use the same formula for calculating the slashing penalty:

     Let x = offenders, n = total number of validators in the active set